johndohoneyjr/legacyaspondocker/README.md

 # Legacy ASP on Docker and App Services

-This is an updated version of this repo https://github.com/ImranMA/CodeSamples/tree/master/aspClassic-Docker.
-To demonstrate how a classic ASP application can be containerised and then deployed to a web app for containers (with a Windows service plan)
+This demonstrates how a classic ASP application can be added to a Windows Docker Container and then deployed to a web app for containers (with a Azure App Service Plan)

 ## Dockerfile
 ```